InseeFr/Bauhaus/documentation/src/content/docs/guides/getting-started.md

 Application needs externals Web services : Bauhaus-Back-Office(https://github.com/InseeFr/Bauhaus-Back-Office).

+For a module-specific guide, see [Getting Started with Concepts](./getting-started-concepts).

 ## Test

 `pnpm test` runs the test watcher in an interactive mode.
 By default, runs tests related to files changed since the last commit.